-- The anesthesia you are given may make you nauseated during the first day after surgery.
+- The anesthesia you are given may make you nauseated through the first day after surgery.
 Therefore, it is wise to drink liquids and eat only mild foods during this time (jello, mashed potatoes, soups).
 When you feel like it, you may resume your regular diet. - Increase your fluid intake in the first couple weeks after surgery.
 Water and sports drinks with electrolytes are good.
 During the first couple of weeks of your recovery, avoid excess alcohol consumption as this can make you dehydrated.

-Incision Care
+Incision Care and Compression

-- You will have an abdominal binder or other compression garment to wear after surgery.
-You should wear this around the clock for the first 3 weeks after surgery.
-It should only be removed for showering. - Dr. Shaddix typically places steri-strips over your incision.
-These are tightly adherent to your skin.
-These serve to protect the incision as it is healing.
-If these begin to peel off, you may gently clip any peeled up edges with a small pair of scissors.
-Dr. Shaddix will remove any remaining strips for you at your 3-week postop visit. - It is safe to shower or sponge-bathe on the second day following surgery.
-Allow the steri-strips to get wet.
-Afterwards, pat the steri-strips dry.
-Do not take a regular bath or soak your incisions. - There may be some clear or pink drainage from the incision over the first couple of days.
-If so, you can place gauze or a maxi-pad over the steri-strips and under the compression garment. - Occasionally, some absorbable sutures might poke through the skin.
-This is not a cause for alarm.
-If this happens, please call our office so we can trim them.
+- You will have an abdominal binder or other compression garment to wear after surgery. - You should wear compression around the clock for the first 3 weeks after surgery.
+It should only be removed for showering and for cleaning the garment. - It is safe to shower or sponge-bathe on the day following surgery.
+Afterwards, pat dry.
+Do not take regular baths or soak your incisions. - There may be some clear or pink drainage from the incision over the first couple of days.
+If so, you can place gauze or a maxi-pad over it and under the compression garment.